Afghan ceasefire holds as prisoner release expected

 "We hope this will eventually lead to a lasting peace that the people of Afghanistan so much desire and deserve."

+Faisal said the authorities plan to release the insurgents in batches of 100 daily, with the first group of inmates to be freed later Monday.

+"The release process will continue with 100 prisoners each day until the 2,000 count is reached," Faisal said.

-In the northern city of Kunduz, which the Taliban had attacked just days ago, calm prevailed, with residents celebrating Eid.
+In the northern city of Kunduz, attacked just days ago by the Taliban, calm prevailed as residents celebrated Eid.

 "Just two days ago panic had set in the city," said Atiqullah, a shopkeeper from Kunduz.